fabiosoaza/snes-dev-tools-examples/README.md

 # snes-dev-tools games examples
+Examples using docker image of repository https://github.com/fabiosoaza/snes-dev-tools.
-To build the examples it is necessary python3, docker and docker-compose installed.<br/>
+<br/>To build the examples it is necessary python3, docker and docker-compose installed.
-Examples can be built running the command at your terminal:
+<br/>Examples can be built running the command at the terminal:
 ```
 $ ./docker-local-build.py -a
 ```
-All binaries will be generated at the directory examples.
+All binaries will be generated in the directory examples.